 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
 The analysis results showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels within the plat of Otani Gardens and triplexes, were generally at lower assessment levels than the rest of the population.
+For instance, parcels located in Neighborhood 60, Parcels located in Neighborhood 80, Parcel located in Neighborhood 90, were generally at lower assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 836 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 811 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2019.
+Sales used in the valuation model were time adjusted to January 1, 2020.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.